POWER the JESUS WAY

 How should we then live?

 Let’s get practical.
 How are we, Christians to exercise power?
-Shortly before his arrest Jesus called himself the Good Shepherd, a word used for rulers, and then taught about his way of exercising rulership and power (John 10:11-18).
+Shortly before his arrest Jesus called himself the Good Shepherd, a word used for rulers.
+He then taught about his way of exercising rulership and power (John 10:11-18).
 It isn’t through military might or political influence.
 “The good shepherd,” said Jesus, “lays down his life for the sheep.”
-He repeated this claim four more times in eight verses.
+He repeated this phrase four more times in eight verses.
 This isn’t POWER! as we saw it on January 6, but neither is it weak or doormat-ish.
 But it’s Jesus’ way and we’re called to be like him.

 The writer of first John repeats this teaching, applying it directly to the church.
 He reminds us that, in love, Jesus laid down his life for us, then urged his readers, “we ought to lay down our lives for one another” (3:16).
 We exercise power the Jesus’ way, by laying down our lives, making ourselves vulnerable for and to one another.
 The world may see this as weakness, as being a “weak doormat.”
 But we’re not living for the world, but for Jesus, the Lamb who exercises his power by laying down his life for his sheep.